maciejsszmigiero/avr-projects/smartupsaddon/README.md

 * has two-speed (plus a fan-disabled mode) fan controller with fan failure monitoring,

-* supports data readout (temperature, fan speed) via UPS built-in UPS-Link serial port (replacing the *y* command which normally shows just a copyright notice),
+* supports data readout (temperature, fan speed) via the UPS built-in UPS-Link serial port (replacing the *y* rarely used protocol command which normally shows just a copyright notice),

-* does not occupy a SmartSlot bay (and shouldn't cause problems for SmartSlot peripherals),
+* fits inside the UPS proper, leaving the UPS SmartSlot expansion bay free for other uses (and so shouldn't cause problems for SmartSlot peripherals),

+* follows a careful fail-safe design rules to make sure that start-up or in-operation transients do not result in unsafe outputs,

+* utilizes a hardware always-on watchdog and brownout detector protection, with the boot loader flash memory section hardware-protected against an accidental overwrite,

-* supports in-field firmware update via UPS built-in serial port (no UPS opening necessary).
+* supports safe in-field firmware update via the UPS built-in serial port (no opening of the UPS is necessary),

+* uses compiler barriers and interrupt disabling "atomic blocks" where necessary to avoid declaring variables shared with interrupt handlers as volatile,

+* has a large hardware potential for extra functionality implementable via just a firmware update.

-The addon has a complete control of UPS built-in UPS-Link serial port so it could also be used for things like:
+The addon has a complete control of the UPS built-in UPS-Link serial port so it could also be used for things like:
 * adding new serial commands,

 * modifying responses of existing commands, or even: